AtomLinter/linter-gfortran/README.md

 # Linter-gfortran

 A linter plugin for [Linter](https://github.com/AtomLinter/Linter), using `gfortran` to lint fortran code.

-This is based on [linter-gcc](https://github.com/hebaishi/linter-gcc/), and work with gfortran 5.
+This works with gfortran 5.

 ## License/Contribution